Small saphenous vein

 The small (short or lesser) saphenous vein is a superficial vein of the leg.
 It drains the lateral surface of the leg, and runs up the posterior surface of the leg to drain into the popliteal vein.
 In this article we will discuss the anatomy and clinical relevance of the small saphenous vein.

 The small saphenous vein is accompanied by the sural nerve along its course in the posterior aspect of the leg.
-The sural nerve is a sensory cutaneous nerve that is formed by branches from the common fibular (ventral rami of L4-S2) and tibial (ventral rami of L4-S3) branches of the sciatic nerve (ventral rami of L4-S3).
+The sural nerve is a sensory cutaneous nerve that is formed by branches from the common fibular (anterir rami ofs spinal nerves L4-S2) and tibial (anterior rami of spinal nerves L4-S3) branches of the sciatic nerve (anterior rami of spinal nerves L4-S3).